We’re reader-supported; we may earn a commission from links in this article.

 Birds have wings that enable them to fly and yet some pigeons just love to walk instead of flying most of the time!
 Why does this happen?
-I was highly curious about why they would walk instead of flying because it didn’t make sense to me at the time.
-So I did some extensive research and came up with a definite answer:
+I was highly curious about it too!
+So I did some research and found an answer.
+Here’s what I found:

-Birds choose to walk even when they can fly because it consumes much less energy to do so.
+Birds walk when they can fly because it consumes much less energy to do so.
 As it is more energetically-costly to fly, ground-feeding birds like pigeons and starlings choose to walk while foraging instead of flying around because their food sources are found mostly on the ground.

 Now you know that birds walk because it literally is less tiring for them, keeping on reading as I give you a full answer as to why birds choose walking instead of flying!
-Then I’ll give you some answers to interesting related FAQs!
-Stick around for more.
+Read on for more!

 Why Do Birds Walk When They Can Fly?
 (Continued Full Answer!)